 What You Can Do To Up Your Melatonin Levels Naturally

 For most people, melatonin production tends to decline with age.
 It doesn’t have to be this way, however.
 There are simple lifestyle changes you can make right now to start getting a good night’s sleep to maintain healthy melatonin.

 #1 Cut down on blue light and EMF exposure from electronics, especially at night.

 This is perhaps the most important thing you can do to get better sleep and support melatonin production in your own body.
-Devices such as computers, televisions, tablets and cellphones all emit blue light as well as undetectable yet dangerously high EMFs (electromagnetic frequencies).
-Both blue light and high EMFs have shown to suppress melatonin production in the pineal gland and upping Breast Cancer risk.
+Devices such as computers, televisions, tablets, and cellphones all emit blue light as well as undetectable yet dangerously high EMFs (electromagnetic frequencies).
+Both blue light and high EMFs have been shown to suppress melatonin production in the pineal gland and upping Breast Cancer risk.
 A good strategy is to take frequent breaks while you are working or scrolling.
-Also, make it a habit to turn off all devices and sources of wi-fi at least one hour before bedtime.
-Use soft light bulbs for reading, conversing and getting ready for bed.
+Also, make it a habit to turn off all devices and sources of Wi-Fi at least one hour before bedtime.
+Use soft light bulbs for reading, conversing, and getting ready for bed.

 #2 Cut stress!

 As the saying goes, “stress happens” in life.
 The key is to have the tools in place to deal with these situations.
 That way once they do come, you can stay out of the stress response and avoid the damaging effects of chronic stress.

 We all know how stress can keep us up at night—no studies are needed to know how that works!
 As a solution, begin to put into place practices that can gently and gradually reduce stress in general.
 This may include meditation, prayer, and time in nature.
 You will notice a calm presence throughout your day and will also be prepared to remain relatively calm no matter what comes your way.